Famous British Biochemists

 Died: August 15, 2000

-English barrister and biochemist Lancelot Ware OBE conducted medical research at the NIMR; and served at St Thomas' Hospital, at Porton Down during Second World War; and at Boots Company.
+Lancelot Ware, an English barrister and biochemist, conducted medical research at the NIMR and served at St Thomas' Hospital, Porton Down during World War II, and Boots Company.
 He also practiced law and was elected an Alderman of London County Council.
-He co-founded Mensa, which with-time emerged as the world’s largest and oldest society for intellectually gifted people.
+Ware co-founded Mensa, the world's largest society for intellectually gifted individuals.
+Throughout his professional life, Ware made significant contributions to medical research, law, and the intellectual community, leaving a lasting legacy in various fields.

 16